-The Nasdaq Composite continued its climb in the third quarter, despite its September reversal, ending the quarter up 11.23%.
-The S&P500 and the Dow Jones Industrial Average returning 8.93% and 8.22%, respectively, followed suit.
-Ten out of the eleven sectors in the S&P 500 posted positive returns during the period with Consumer Discretionary, Materials, and Industrials posting the largest increases with returns of 15.06%, 13.31%, and 12.47%, respectively.
-Large-cap stocks outperformed mid-cap stocks, which beat small-cap names but all were positive for the quarter.
-Specifically, the Russell 1000 Index’s 9.47% rise did better than the Russell Mid-Cap Index and the Russell 2000 Index, which posted gains of 7.46% and 4.93%, respectively, for the quarter.
-Growth stocks continued to beat their value counterparts, as the Russell 1000 Growth Index gained 13.22% compared to the 5.59% rise of the Russell 1000 Value Index over the same period.
-Bonds trailed behind all equity markets with long-dated US Treasuries returning 0.14% while US corporates did better with the Barclays Aggregate returning 0.62%.
-The US Dollar Index declined -3.60% for the quarter while gold gained 4.13% and oil gained 2.42%.
-Bitcoin followed equities higher returning 17.05% over the period.
+The S&P500 rose 0.58% beating both the Nasdaq Composite’s decline of 0.22% and the Dow Jones Industrial Average’s loss of 1.46%.
+Seven out of the eleven sectors posted positive returns during the period with Financials, Utilities, Telecommunication and Health Care posting the largest increases with returns of 2.74%, 1.78%, 1.60% and 1.43%, respectively.
+Large-cap stocks continued to outperform mid-cap stocks, which beat small-cap names.
+Specifically, the Russell 1000 Index rose 0.21% compared to the Russell Mid-Cap Index, which lost 0.93%, and the Russell 2000 Index, which declined 4.36% for the quarter.
+Growth stocks beat their value counterparts, as the Russell 1000 Growth Index gained 1.16% compared to the decline of 0.78% of the Russell 1000 Value Index over the same period.
+Bond returns were positive over the period with the long-dated US Treasuries returning 0.47% beating US corporates with the Barclays Aggregate returning 0.05%.
+The US Dollar Index gained 1.94% for the quarter while gold declined 1.06% and oil gained 2.12%.
+Bitcoin rebounded gaining 25.6% during the period.

 The views expressed in this commentary reflect those of Miller Value Partners analyst(s) as of the date of the commentary.
 Any views are subject to change at any time based on market or other conditions, and Miller Value Partners disclaims any responsibility to update such views.
 The information presented should not be considered a recommendation to purchase or sell any security and should not be relied upon as investment advice.
 It should not be assumed that any purchase or sale decisions will be profitable or will equal the performance of any security mentioned.
 Past performance is no guarantee of future results.